Skip to main content

 • 2017

-After completing a meticulous €15 million restoration, the hotel reopened with its art deco soul beautifully intact, from the marble floors to the light-filled Rotunda.
+After a meticulous €15 million restoration to honour both its vibrant heritage and the future of luxury hospitality, the hotel reopened with its art deco soul beautifully intact, from the marble floors to the light-filled Rotunda.

 • 1930